Anterior Cruciate Ligament (ACL) SurgerySkip to the navigation

 To care for your incision while it heals, you need to keep it clean and dry and watch for signs of infection.

 Physical rehabilitation after ACL surgery may take several months to a year.
 The length of time until you can return to normal activities or sports is different for every person.
-It may range from 4 to 6 months.footnote 1
+It takes most people at least 6 months to return to activity after surgery.footnote 1

 Why It Is Done